Gribshunden: History

 The first mention of this ship by name comes from a letter dated 16 May 1486, in which Hans, King of Denmark and Norway, noted his location as "in navi nostra Griffone", Latin for "in our ship Griffon".
 Gribshunden and its variant names were then subsequently recorded in the Danish fleet's ship lists from 1487 to 1495.

 The ship was used frequently by Hans during its ten-year lifespan.
 Archival documents show the king sailed on the ship to Norway in 1486 and 1490, and to Gotland in 1487.
 He sent the vessel to England with a delegation to negotiate with Henry VII.
 In summer 1495, on the ship's final voyage, Hans set sail from Copenhagen for Kalmar, Sweden, for a summit with the Swedish Council.
 Accompanying Hans was a fleet carrying the Danish and Norwegian Councils, consisting of the high nobility and senior clergymen, and their retinues.
 This diplomatic effort was necessary because the Swedish leader, Sten Sture the Elder, resisted Hans' efforts to bring Sweden back into the Kalmar Union.
 As the premier ship of the Danish fleet, Gribshunden and the people and material it carried were symbols of military, economic, cultural, and social power.
 The vessel was an important aspect of Hans' strategy to convince the Swedes to re-unify with Denmark and Norway.

 According to historical accounts, Gribshunden suffered an explosion, burned, and sank at anchor in the natural harbor near the town of Ronneby, Sweden in June 1495 while en route to Kalmar.
 These accounts include the nearly contemporaneous Swedish Sturekrönikan (The Sture Chronicle) and two later German sources: Reimar Koch's Lübeck Chronicle and Caspar Weinreich's Danzig Chronicle.
 Hans himself was ashore at the time of the loss and escaped physical injury.
 However, teenage expedition member Tyge Krabbe remembered twenty years after the event that some of the supposed 150 people on board died in the calamity.
 Krabbe's account, like the others, must be read critically and not accepted as objective truth.
 For instance, Krabbe's memory placed the shipwreck in 1494, not 1495; and archaeological investigations have revealed no evidence of fire on the ship.
 Hans and the fleet continued to Kalmar after the loss of the flagship, but Sten Sture delayed his arrival in Kalmar throughout the summer, finally appearing in August only after Hans and the Danish-Norwegian delegation had departed.
-The Kalmar Union was re-established more than two years later, after Hans' army defeated Sten Sture's forces at the 1497 Battle of Rotebro.
+The Kalmar Union was temporarily re-established two years later, after Hans' army defeated Sten Sture's forces at the 1497 Battle of Rotebro.